What is Probable Cause?

-In establishing probable cause, law enforcement needs to be able to show an objective situation which leads them to believe a suspect has committed a crime.
+In establishing probable cause, law enforcement needs to show an objective situation that leads them to believe a suspect has committed a crime.
 In other words, there must be factual evidence, rather than a hunch, that a person is guilty of a crime.

-Whether or not probable causes exist is the purview of the judge who can examine the evidence and may disagree with law enforcement.
-Much is riding on the judge’s decision since the probable cause is such an abstract idea and a definition can depend on the person.
+Whether or not it exists is the judge’s purview who can examine the evidence and may disagree with law enforcement.
+Much is riding on the judge’s decision since the probable cause is such an abstract idea.
+A definition can depend on the person.

 In essence, probable cause is the necessary facts or evidence which would bring a reasonable person to believe a suspect has committed a crime.
-A common example of probable cause includes the sight or smell of illegal substances in plain view or an admission of guilt.
-It should be pointed out that minor traffic infraction such as speeding, broken tail-lights, or expired registration does not constitute probable cause.
+A typical example of this includes the sight or smell of illegal substances in plain view or an admission of guilt.
+It can also be a Police Officer seeing teenagers take a keg inside a house.
+They now have reasoning to go and check up on what is going on.
+To be clear, a minor traffic infraction such as speeding, broken tail-lights, or expired registration is not.

 Probable cause usually stems from four different sources:

 - Observation of suspicious and potentially criminal behavior

 - An officer’s experience in elements of illegal activity

 - Information collected by witnesses and informants